istavrinides/AzureChallenge/README.md

 Using the web application, you can define questions and challenges to users participating and check their validity by issuing REST API calls using the Azure Resource Manager.

-A working sample is located at https://az-challenge.azurewebsites.net, you are welcome to give it a try!
-Please note you can only use a Microsoft account in this deployed instance.
-I would appreciate if you deployed the solution to your subscription instead so that I need not worry about any data you provide in this deployment (hint, hint, GDPR :))

-We assume that everyone participating in the challenge has an Azure Subscription.
+It is assumed that everyone participating in a challenge has an Azure Subscription.

 ## Architecture
 The architecture of the application consists of: